TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 **Additional Information**

-Since the `blocksToInsert` argument is an array of `PartialBlock` objects, some fields may be left undefined, which we need to interpret somehow.
-When inserting new blocks, we assign them default values which are as simple as possible:
+Since the `blocksToInsert` argument is an array of `PartialBlock` objects, some fields might not be defined.
+When inserting new blocks, we assign them the simplest possible values:

 `id` is assigned a string that's automatically generated in the following format: